apnadkarni/blt/doc/listview.rst

 *pathName* **tag set** *itemName* ?\ *tag* ... ?
-  Sets one or more tags for a given item.  *ItemName* may be a label, index, or tag and may refer to multiple items (example: "all").
+  Sets one or more tags for a given item.  *ItemName* may be a label, index, or tag and may refer to multiple items.
 Tag names can't start with a digit (to distinquish them from indices) and can't be a reserved tag ("all").

 *pathName* **tag unset** *itemName* ?\ *tag* ... ?
-  Removes one or more tags from a given item. *ItemName* may be a label, index, or tag and may refer to multiple items (example: "all").
+  Removes one or more tags from a given item. *ItemName* may be a label, index, or tag and may refer to multiple items.
 Tag names that don't exist or are reserved ("all") are silently ignored.

 *pathName* **xposition** *itemName*
   Returns the horizontal position of the item from left of the *listview* window.
-The returned value is in pixels. *ItemName* may be a label, index, or tag, but may not represent more than one list item.
+The returned value is in pixels. *ItemName* may be a label, index, or tag, but may not represent more than one item.

 *pathName* **xview moveto** fraction
-  Adjusts the horizontal view in the *listview* window so the portion of the menu starting from *fraction* is displayed.  *Fraction* is a number between 0.0 and 1.0 representing the position horizontally where to start displaying the menu.
+  Adjusts the horizontal view in the *listview* window so the portion of the list starting from *fraction* is displayed.  *Fraction* is a number between 0.0 and 1.0 representing the position horizontally where to start displaying the list.

 *pathName* **xview scroll** *number* *what*
   Adjusts the view in the window horizontally according to *number* and